If you’re interested in making your soil more acidic, you can try a few natural methods. Adding vinegar to your soil can help.

 6. Citrus Peelings

-Citrus fruits are naturally acidic, so their peelings are a great way to add some extra acidity to your soil.
+Citrus fruits are naturally acidic, so their peels are a great way to add extra acidity to your soil.

-Just crush up the peelings into tiny pieces and add them to your compost heap.
-You can also blend them up and place them in your planting hole when transplanting.
+You can crush the peelings into tiny pieces and add them to your compost heap.
+Alternatively, you can blend them and place them in your planting hole when transplanting.

 7. Canadian Sphagnum Peat Moss

-This type of peat moss is acidic, so it can help make the soil acidic.
+This type of peat moss is acidic, so it can help make the soil more acidic.

-To use Canadian sphagnum peat moss to lower the pH of your soil, add some to the top layer of your soil and water well.
+To use Canadian sphagnum peat moss to lower the pH of your soil, add some to the top layer and water it well.
 You can also use it to make an acidic compost tea.

-These fertilizers lower the pH of the soil and make it more hospitable for plants that require acidic conditions to thrive.
+These fertilizers lower the pH of the soil and make it more hospitable for plants that thrive in acidic conditions.
 You can find acidifying fertilizers at your local garden center or online.

-But if you’re not sure which fertilizer to use, ask a professional at your local gardening store for advice.
-Down To Earth Acid Mix, Dr Earth Acid Lovers, and SaferGro pH Down are great organic options, however.
+If you’re unsure which fertilizer to use, ask a professional at your local gardening store for advice.
+Down To Earth Acid Mix, Dr. Earth Acid Lovers, and SaferGro pH Down are great organic options.

 How to Test Soil pH

-Testing at home by yourself is fairly easy.
+Testing at home by yourself is relatively easy.

 The first step is to purchase a quality soil pH testing kit.
-Next, follow the instructions included with your kit to know the exact pH of your soil.
+Next, follow the instructions in your kit to know the exact pH of your soil.

-Most kits also come with all the necessities to test your soil, including a pH meter, soil sampling probes, and pH testing strips.
+Most kits include all the necessities for soil testing, including a pH meter, soil sampling probes, and pH testing strips.

 Acid-Loving Plants

-There are many plants that thrive in acidic soil conditions.
-They grow well where the soil is generally more acidic.
+Many plants thrive in acidic soil conditions.
+They grow well in areas with acidic soil.

-Tomatoes, hydrangeas, gardenias, azaleas, holly, rhododendrons, and blueberries are just a few of the plants that grow well on acidic soil.
+Tomatoes, hydrangeas, gardenias, azaleas, holly, rhododendrons, and blueberries are a few plants that grow well in acidic soil.

 Takeaway

-Acidic soil is ideal for growing many types of plants, but it can be tricky to achieve the right level of acidity.
+Acidic soil is ideal for growing many types of plants, but achieving the right level of acidity can be tricky.

-Luckily, as outlined above, there are a few natural methods you can try to increase acidity in the soil.
-You just have to exercise a little patience, as some may take a while, even months, to see results.
+Luckily, as outlined above, you can try a few natural methods to increase soil acidity.
+However, you must exercise patience; some may take a while, even months, to see results.

 Add comment